2. Book and get feedback

 Do not use a limiter or a similar plug-in just to reduce peaks in the full mix.
 Instead simply lower the stereo output fader.
 All DAWs have 32 or 64 bit floating point audio engines that scale the signal losslessly.

-A 32 bit float export has increased headroom, but you still need to make sure you do not overload the stereo output while mixing, since this affects what you hear and what decisions you make while mixing.
+A 32 bit float export has increased headroom, but you still need to make sure you do not overload the stereo output while mixing, since this affects what you hear, and the decisions you make while mixing.

 NormalizationDo not normalize your mixdown or use overload protection.